 For those of you that are confused, here’s how The Magic Money Tree works.
 The government creates money out of thin air and gives it to people and companies who spend and invest it, thereby boosting economic activity and (eventually) tax receipts.
 Yes, I’m simplifying but that’s basically it.

-At a very basic level, we all understand that the Government has the legal ability to print banknotes.
-But most money is electronic and the government can issue new currency electronically.
+At a very basic level, we all understand that the Government can print banknotes and make money out of paper.
+These days most money is electronic and the government can issue new currency electronically at the click of a keyboard.
 The UK Government controls the sterling denominated money supply, just as the American Federal Government controls the issuance of US dollars (we’ll come onto Euroland later).